searls/todo_or_die/README.md

 Nothing will happen at all until February 4th, at which point the gem will raise an error whenever this class is loaded until someone deals with it.

-You may also pass a condition:
+You may also pass a condition, either as boolean or in proc/lambda form:

 ``` ruby
 class User < ApplicationRecord